Keto Asian beef salad

 - 1 tsp 1 tsp sesame oil

 - salt and pepper

-- Chop all vegetables for the salad, except the scallions, into bite-sized pieces.
-Divide between two plates.
+- Divide all the chopped vegetables, except the scallions, between two plates.

 - Heat a medium frying pan over medium heat.
 Add sesame seeds to the dry pan, and toast them for a couple of minutes, or until they’re lightly browned and fragrant.
 Set aside.

 - Pat the meat dry on both sides with paper towels.
 On high heat, sear for a minute or two on each side, and then reduce heat to medium-low, cooking until beef is medium, and then transfer to a cutting board.